Wade-Protocol/info/README.md

-# Wade Protocol
+# Wade Protocol (An onchain trust primitive)

 ### **Welcome to Wade Protocol**
+In the real world, trust has foundation in primitives like survival,social bonds, bloodlines etc. These trust primitives transform depending on time and place, the cavemen had a primitive of survival in order to form their trust.We might not be cavemen anymore, but humans crave connection and security, even in the digital ecosystems of today.
-A new way to establish on-chain credibility and reduce fraud in decentralized environments.
+Hence what if there is a new way to establish on-chain trust and reduce fraud in decentralized environments.
 Wade Protocol introduces on-chain trust bonds that allow users to put their money where their mouth is, proving trustworthiness while earning yield on their bond funds.
 ---

 ## **Problem Statement**
-**Trust** is a fundamental component of human interaction.
-However, in decentralized environments, ensuring trust and credibility is challenging due to anonymity and the lack of robust verification mechanisms.
+**Trust** redefines different human interactions, be that individuals interacting on markets or party members running a state.
+However, in decentralized environments, ensuring trust and credibility is challenging due to anonymity, the lack of robust verification mechanisms and lack quantifiable credibility.

-### Challenges:
-- **Mistrust in Web3**: The ability to create multiple anonymous identities enables bad actors to exploit decentralized platforms through scams, rug pulls, and phishing attacks.
-- **Lack of Credibility**: Honest users have no reliable way to demonstrate trustworthiness, reducing collaboration and opportunities.
+Hence the positive externalities trust brings in human interactions is low or even absent on chain.
+That is something we wanna change.

 ---

 ## **Our Solution**
 ### **On-Chain Trust Bonds**
-- Users create bonds by depositing funds into a shared or one-sided pool, signaling trust in another party.
+- Users create bonds by depositing funds into an escrow which gives to only 2 users, the person creating the bond and the other pair signaling trust in another user.
-- Bonds generate yield through lending protocols, allowing users to earn while maintaining trust.
+- The funds in the bonds generate yield through yield bearing protocols (like Aave), allowing users to not ideally lock funds while still participating in the protocol.
-- Breaking bonds results in financial and reputational penalties, fostering accountability.
+- A bond score is measuring on the following parameters of , value locked in bond, number of bonds, context of other users bond score, time of bond and range of a user's bond value

+### Challenges:
+- **Sybil in Web3**: The ability to create multiple anonymous identities enables bad actors to exploit decentralized platforms through scams, rug pulls, and phishing attacks.
+Sybil resistance is a huge challenge for `Wade protocol` currently.
+- **Track of Credibility**: Honest users have other reliable way to demonstrate trustworthiness which may not be captured fully by the protocol, reducing collaboration and opportunities.

 ### **New Features**
 1. **Social Trust Graph**: Reputation is calculated based on trust relationships and weighted metrics.